 Here are something things to think about this weekend:

-- Don’t plan for your typical Memorial Day weekend; being in a pandemic means recreating close to home, keeping your group size small, and maintaining social distancing.
+- Don’t plan for your typical weekend; being in a pandemic means recreating close to home, keeping your group size small, and maintaining social distancing.

 - If you do plan to travel use extra caution, minimize interactions and bring everything you need before you go.